2010 Malagasy constitutional referendum: New constitution

 One change in the new constitution sought to keep the leader of the HAT (a position held by Rajoelina) as interim president until an election could take place.
 Analysts said this could allow Rajoelina to remain in power indefinitely, "because he's set no date for stepping down, nor spelled out conditions for the next elections."

 The next presidential election was scheduled to be held in September 2011 (originally May 2011).
 Rajoelina has declared he has no intention of contesting the election.
 However, an amendment in the new constitution would lower the eligibility age to run for president from 40 to 35 years, allowing the 36-year-old Rajoelina to stand should he choose.

-The proposed constitution also contains a clause that requires presidential candidates to have lived in Madagascar for at least six months prior to the elections, effectively barring Ravalomanana and other opposition leaders living in exile from running in the election.
+The proposed constitution also contains a clause that requires presidential candidates to have lived in Madagascar for at least six months prior to the elections, effectively barring Ravalomanana and other opposition leaders, who were living in exile in South Africa, from running in the election.